 My essay isn’t due for 3 weeks, why would I start it now?

-Ah-HAH!
-I see you there, you last-minuter you.
-Don’t think I don’t know what you’re up to.
-And I’m telling you, DON’T PUT IT OFF.
+Ah-HAH! we see you there, you last-minuter you.
+Don’t think we don’t know what you’re up to.
+And we’re telling you, don’t put off writing your scholarship essay.

 If it helps, here’s an example of what can happen when you procrastinate.
 Here is one ASU student’s story: